Integer decomposition property of polytopes: Main result

 \section{Main result}

 The goal of this section is to prove Theorem \ref{IDPtheorem}.
 Our results enlarge the collection of polytopes satisfying the integer decomposition property.
-Before proving the Theorem \ref{IDPtheorem}, we introduce some notations and general strategy of the proof.
+Before proving Theorem \ref{IDPtheorem}, we introduce some notations and outline the general strategy of the proof.